 The BUI laws of many states apply to all boats and vessels, regardless of whether they're motorized.
 But Mississippi's BUI law applies only to "a motorized vessel with a motor of twenty-five (25) horsepower or greater used for transportation on public waters and personal watercraft (jet skis)."

 The consequences of a Mississippi BUI depend on the circumstances of the case.
 But generally, a BUI is a misdemeanor, and the possible penalties are:

-For purposes of determining whether a BUI is a second or third offense, only prior BUI committed with the past five years count.
-(Miss.
-Code.
-Ann. § 59-23-7(2) (2016).)
+For purposes of determining whether a BUI is a second or third offense, only prior BUIs committed within the past five years count.

-If you've been arrested for or charged with boating under the influence in Mississippi, get in contact with an experienced BUI attorney.
+If you've been arrested for or charged with boating under the influence in Mississippi, get in contact with an experienced DUI/BUI attorney.
 The facts of every case are different.
-A good BUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.
+A good DUI attorney should be able to explain how the law applies to the facts of your case and help you decide on your best course of action.